zeroch1ll/zeroch1ll.github.io/_tabs/about.md

 This is also a way for me to interact with and hopefully contribue to the broader offensive security industry.
 To that end, please don't hesitate to reach out to correct innaccuracies (I am _always_ seeking out constructive feedback and criticism), ask a question, or just generally to connect!

-Topics will include development in C++, Windows Internals, DevOps, *nix Internals, Evasion, and general pen testing stuff.
+Topics will include development in C++ and C#, Windows Internals, DevOps, *nix Internals, Evasion, and general pen testing stuff.

 # ME